grokthis/ucisc/docs/history/3_Rough_Hardware_Outline.md

 Some early hardware descriptions had a lot of ALU operations.
 The ALU ended up being massive in terms of the number of LUTs required.
-In the end, I have limited myself to 16 carefully chosen operations that pack the most puch.
+In the end, I have limited myself to 16 carefully chosen operations that pack the most punch.
 The ALU went through many iterations, but the final set is heavily influenced by what you actually need to program the computer effectively.